Last Updated: March 2, 2020

 In terms of variety, Siam Square Mookata has most everyone else beat.
 Although its locations might be a bit dodgy, the cheap and good quality is well-worth a visit.

 Moo Ka Ta Set for 2 people ($39.90+), Combo for 4 ($59.90+), Buffet (mon-thurs: $25.90+; fri-sun: $28.90+)

-Located in Upper Thomson, Huay Kwang Thai Kitchen is a great place for both dinner and supper.
+Located along North Canal Road, Huay Kwang Thai Kitchen is a great place for both dinner and supper.
 The soup base is great, a light broth of pork bones and cabbage which tasted rich and flavourful after a few rounds of grilling – but yet not too overwhelming.

 The meat wasn’t of the highest quality but definitely decent for the meat devourers.
 I exceptionally like their chilli sauce, with a tantalising garlic aroma.
 To cater to the young crowd, Huay Kwang Thai also has a student buffet promotion at their Thomson outlet at $22.90+ per pax with a minimum of 4 diners, to be seated from 4.30pm – 5.30pm and lasts 100 minutes.

 Huay Kwang Thai Kitchen: 13 North Canal Road, #01-01, Singapore 048826 | Tel: +65 8588 9990 | Opening Hours: 11am – 2pm (Mon to Fri), 5pm – 11pm (Daily) | Facebook

 There are quite a few mookata restaurants at Golden Mile Tower and I found Happy Mookata to be the best.
 Happy Mookata only serves a standard, no-frills mookata buffet non-inclusive of drinks.